parsa-asgari/php-guestbook-dockerized/README.md

 ![Preview of guestbook](https://raw.githubusercontent.com/fredrikj31/PHP-Guestbook/master/Preview1.PNG)

+It is dockerized for use in Google Kubernetes Engine.

-## Installation
+## Deployment

-#### Download
+#### GCP configuration

-You can download the [project](https://github.com/fredrikj31/PHP-Guestbook) by simply clicking the `Clone & Download` button and then click `Download ZIP`.

-Then you drag-drop the files into your website server (XAMPP, WAMP) or you web hosting provider htdocs folder

-Then you access the website by the url.
+These are the steps I took to make the setup work:
+- Created a project
+- Created a normal GKE instance (no autopilot) in my project
+- Created a SQL Instance which was MySQL 8.0 in my project
+- Enabled Cloud Registry API in my project
+- In order to build my docker and insert secrets into my dockerfile, I've made a secrets file and placed it in the same folder as my dockerfile (which is actually the src/settings.php with credentials filled in.)
+- I built and pushed my image to GCR.
+- Created a Deployment in GKE.
+- Exposed my deployment.

-#### Install of SQL
+#### Initialization of SQL database

-You need to access your database, and then you click import and then upload the `guestbook.sql` file and then you click upload or something like that.
+You need to access your database (using DBeaver or whatever), and then you click import and then upload/execute the sql code in `guestbook.sql` file.

 ## Usage